+While the estimation-based strategies (\textsc{Reinforce-Ada-Est}) provide a direct way to allocate budgets, they introduce specific implementation requirements.
+For instance, training an auxiliary value network adds computational overhead and architectural complexity to the RL pipeline.
+Similarly, the Bayesian approach relies on maintaining persistent statistics and revisiting the same prompts multiple times, which may not suit all training setups.

+Motivated by these considerations, we design an alternative strategy that achieves adaptive allocation without explicitly estimating the pass rate.
+We design a model-free algorithm that integrates estimation and sampling into a unified online process.
+Our core idea leverages a simple statistical property: if we keep sampling responses until we collect a fixed number of correct answers (say, $K=1$), the expected total number of samples $\mathbb{E}[N_i]$ is exactly $1/p_i$.
+This provides a ``built-in'' mechanism to automatically achieve the $n_i \propto 1/p_i$ allocation required by our log-objective, without needing to estimate $p_i$ beforehand.

-To overcome these limitations, we propose \emph{Adaptive Sampling}, an online algorithm inspired by \textit{successive elimination methods} in the multi-armed bandit literature \citep{slivkins2019introduction}.
-Instead of separating estimation from decision-making phases (sampling), we integrate them into a unified online process.
-The algorithm operates over a batch of prompts in $N$ rounds: \begin{enumerate} \item \textbf{Initialization:} All prompts in the current batch begin in an \textit{active set} (active arms). \item \textbf{Iterative Sampling:} In each round, we generate $M$ new responses for every prompt currently in the \textit{active set}. \item \textbf{Elimination:} At the end of each round, we evaluate each active prompt against a predefined exit condition.
-If a prompt meets the condition, it is considered ``resolved'' and removed from the active set for all subsequent rounds.\footnote{We also experimented with a more complex variant that estimates pass rates and allocates budgets proportionally within each round.
-However, this did not yield clear performance gains, so we uses this simpler, easy-to-implement version.} \end{enumerate} If a prompt remains active after all rounds are completed, we consider it too difficult for the model to resolve within the given budget and revert to a passive filtering strategy.
+We implement a more general version of this ``sample-until-condition'' idea, inspired by \textit{successive elimination methods} in multi-armed bandit literature \citep{slivkins2019introduction}.
+We present the code of a single training step of this method in Algorithm~\ref{alg:grpo_adaptive_simplified}.
+Specifically, the algorithm operates over a batch of prompts in sequential rounds: \begin{enumerate} \item \textbf{Initialization:} All prompts in the current batch begin in an \textit{active set} (active arms). \item \textbf{Iterative Sampling:} In each round, we generate $M$ new responses (e.g., $M=16$) for every prompt currently in the \textit{active set}. \item \textbf{Elimination:} At the end of each round, active prompts are checked against an exit condition, and those that satisfy it are removed from future rounds. \footnote{We also experimented with a more complex variant that estimates pass rates and allocates budgets proportionally within each round.
+However, this did not yield clear performance gains, so we use this simpler, easy-to-implement version.} \end{enumerate} This sequential sampling process continues until all prompts are resolved or a maximum budget (e.g., $N_{\text{max}}=128$) is reached.

-\paragraph{Training batch construction.} After the adaptive collection process, each prompt has an associated pool of responses of varying size.
-A naive approach would be to use all collected responses.
-However, in this case, prompts at both ends of the difficulty spectrum can dominate the training batch.
-On one hand, easy prompts (high pass rate) quickly accumulate a large number of successful responses.
-Meanwhile, difficult prompts might require extensive sampling to find correct responses, resulting in a large pool of negative samples.
-Including all these failures could lead to training instability, as the gradient updates would be overwhelmed by ``unlearning'' signals \citep{xiong2025minimalist}.